 about

-Theo Espy (he/they) is a multi GRAMMY-nominated violinist based in San Francisco.
-Theo spent six years as a member of the Chicago-based Spektral Quartet; through his work with the quartet he collaborated with a wide range of composers and performers and was involved in commissioning many new works for string quartet including pieces by Anna Þorvaldsdóttir, Augusta Read Thomas, Samuel Adams, Tonia Ko, Eliza Brown, Christopher Trapani, Charmaine Lee, and inti figgis-vizueta.
+Theo Espy (he/they) is a three-time GRAMMY-nominated violinist, concert programmer, and chamber music specialist.
+Theo spent six years as Violinist & Head of Concert Production for the Chicago-based Spektral Quartet.
+In his time with the quartet he coordinated performances in over 120 venues worldwide and co-curated multiple original concert series.
+He collaborated with a wide range of composers and collaborators and was involved in commissioning many new works for string quartet including pieces by Anna Þorvaldsdóttir, Augusta Read Thomas, Samuel Adams, Tonia Ko, Eliza Brown, Christopher Trapani, Charmaine Lee, and inti figgis-vizueta.

-Theo studied at the Universität Mozarteum in Salzburg with Paul Roczek, and at the New England Conservatory in Boston with Lucy Chapman.
-He attended Sarasota Music Festival, Kneisel Hall Chamber Music Festival, the Composer’s Conference Contemporary Performance Institute, and Lucerne Music Festival, and was invited back to the Composer’s Conference as a chamber coach and member of the faculty ensemble.
+Theo studied at the Universität Mozarteum in Salzburg and earned his degree in Violin Performance from the New England Conservatory.
+He attended Sarasota Music Festival, Kneisel Hall Chamber Music Festival, the Composer’s Conference Contemporary Performance Institute, and Lucerne Music Festival, and was invited back to the Composer’s Conference as a chamber coach and member of the Conference Ensemble.

-In his free time, Theo enjoys drawing with micron pens, film photography, tending to his plants, electronic music production, and hanging out in the woods.
+In his free time, Theo enjoys writing, photography, distance running, and tending to his plants.

 Notable Performances: